jhpce-jhu/jhpce_mkdocs/docs/slurm/partitions.md

 # Partitions

 A partition is a logical collections of nodes that comprise different hardware resources and limits to help meet the wide variety of jobs that get scheduled on the cluster.
+Nodes can belong to more than one partition.

 There are several types of partitions: